mskordal/my-sel4-projects/projects/hello/README.md

 # Clone util_libs repo into projects/util_libs
 git clone https://github.com/seL4/util_libs.git projects/util_libs

-# seL4_tools contains an usefull script : 'init-build.sh'.
+# seL4_tools contains a useful script that builds a SeL4 project using cmake:
+# 'init-build.sh'.
 Let's sym-link it in our root directory.
 ln -s tools/cmake-tool/init-build.sh init-build.sh

 ```
 All files required for the project are put into the `hello` directory.
 First of
-all lets create a simple source file that just prints the "Hello World"
+all let's create a simple source file that just prints the "Hello World"
 message.
 File is located in the
 [projects/hello/src/](https://github.com/mskordal/my-sel4-projects/tree/main/projects/hello/src)
 path.

 Projects in SeL4 are built using the CMake tool.
-This requires a CMakeLists.txt
+This requires a
-file in the project directory.
-Additionally, projects derived from the
+`CMakeLists.txt` file in the project directory.
+Additionally, projects derived
-tutorials or predefined projects like sel4test use two more files:
+from the tutorials or predefined projects like sel4test use two more files

-- **easy-settings.cmake**: This file sets several flags in the Kernel and is used
-  by the latest `init-build.sh` file to determin the project's root directory.
-  We keep that file as is.

-- **settings.cmake**: This file contains initialization instructions  such us
-  appending the kernel path, cmake-tool and elfloader tool for building the
-  project.
-It includes `easy-settings.cmake` and among others, it sets
-  important flags such as simulation flags if we decide to build a simulation
-  project.
-Finally `init-build.sh` uses this file to load the the
-  initial settings.
-We copy that directly from sel4test.
-We change
-  lines 15 and 16 to match the paths to our `cmake-tool` directory, and we
-  also remove lines 19 and 20 that set `NANOPB_SRC_ROOT_FOLDER` and
-  `OPENSBI_PATH` since we do not need them for the hello world project.

-For `CMakeLists.txt` we make a somewhat hybrid version:
+`easy-settings.cmake` and `settings.cmake`.
+For `CMakeLists.txt` we make a
+somewhat hybrid version:

 - First, we build the [hello
   world](https://docs.sel4.systems/Tutorials/hello-world.html) tutorial of SeL4
   since it is kind of the same project but uses the build structure of the
-  tutorials rather than a standalone project and those two differ at several
+  tutorials rather than a standalone project, and those two differ at several
   points.
 We copy `CMakeLists.txt` from the tutorial and we apply the following
   changes:

-	1. We remove everything from line 41 till the end since those settings are
+	1. We remove everything after the line that reads
+	   `DeclareRootserver(hello-world)` till the end since those settings are
 	   tutorial-specific.

 	2. In the `target_link_libraries` instruction, we only keep the project